 Hi.
-My name is Marian and I've worked with children and young people in various capacities for most of my life.
-I know that many young people struggle to achieve their potential if they are worried about things in school, at home or elsewhere.
-Often they keep anxieties to themselves, not wanting to worry mum or dad, make the problem worse, cause a problem for a friend etc..
-But this can cause problems for them as buried fears and worries don't just go away.
-Counselling can provide a safe, neutral and non-judgemental space for the young person to explore feelings or painful events and to try to make sense of them, thus empowering them to cope better.
+My name is Marian and I've worked with young people in various capacities all my life.
+I know that many young people struggle to achieve their potential if they are worried about things at home, in school, college or elsewhere.
+Often they keep anxieties to themselves, not wanting to worry parents or cause a problem for a friend etc. But buried fears and worries don't just go away.
+Counselling and Psychotherapy can provide a safe, neutral and non-judgemental space for the young person to explore feelings or painful events and to try to make sense of them, thus empowering them to cope better.

 For younger children, play is a natural part of life through which they learn essential skills of relating, and creating and solving problems.
-Inner conflicts can be explored at a safe distance and at the child's own pace, through toys, dolls and other play materials available in the room; I provide support not only with a reliable, non-judgemental presence, but through reflection and interpretation of what I see and feel.
-In this way, the Unconscious is brought gently into Consciousness where it can be thought about and assimilated into everyday life.
+Inner conflicts can be explored at a safe distance and at the child's own pace, through toys and other play materials available in the room.

-For others, talking may be preferable or more appropriate, but sometimes drawing or writing provides a useful medium for communication too.
-Once again, the aim is to be able to bring difficult feelings and experiences into Consciousness and think about them.
+For older children and teenagers, talking may be preferable or more appropriate, but sometimes drawing or writing provides a useful medium for communication too.
+Once again, the aim is to be able to bring difficult feelings and experiences into consciousness and think about them.

-Some young people and/or their parents or carers may not wish to have school-based counselling or sessions during school time, for many reasons.
-Missing academic lessons each week may actually create more stress for the student, or they may fear being the object of teasing or bullying if there is a stigma attached to seeing a counsellor.
-I can offer after-school, early evening or Saturday sessions if this is preferable so please do contact me to discuss this.
+Teenagers may not wish to have school-based counselling as missing academic lessons may create more stress, or they may fear being the object of teasing or bullying.
+I offer after-school or early evening sessions so please contact me to discuss this.

-I hope this information is helpful to you in deciding whether or not you would like me to work with your child.
+I hope this information is helpful to you in deciding how to go forward.
 If you have any questions, please do contact me for further information.
 I look forward to speaking with you.

 Training, qualifications & experience

-I have an MSc in Psychodynamic Counselling and Psychotherapy with Children and Adolescents from Birkbeck, University of London.
-I have worked as a volunteer counsellor with Place2Be in Croydon Primary Schools and am excited about building a private practice in my local area.
-I have also had many years experience of personal psychotherapy, which, in my opinion, has been an essential part of my journey and training.
+I have an MSc in Psychodynamic Counselling and Psychotherapy with Children and Adolescents from Birkbeck, University of London and have since completed further training to work with young adults aged 18-25.
+I have worked as a volunteer counsellor with Place2Be in Croydon Schools and have worked hard to build my private practice.
+I have also had many years of personal psychotherapy, which, in my opinion, has been an essential part of my journey and training.
 Knowing ourselves as fully as we can enables us to support others in their journey; knowing what it is like to be "on the couch" builds understanding of, and empathy towards clients in our care.

 Prior to training in this field, I worked for 19 years as a school teacher with Nursery - Year 8 children and a tutor to young people up to the age of 16, many of whom were "school refusers", "Looked After Children" or refugees.
 I still work part-time as a tutor and piano teacher.

-A few years ago, I was tutoring a 16 year old child in a foster placement.
-At first she wouldn't stay in the room with me without her carer present, but gradually she began to trust me, until in session 7, she played me a song she had written.
+Many years ago, I was tutoring a 16 year old child in a foster placement.
+At first she wouldn't stay in the room without her carer present, but gradually she began to trust me, until in session 7, she played me a song she had written.
 The following week she showed me a scrapbook of poems she had written about her childhood experiences.
 It was beautifully illustrated and I felt deeply moved that she now trusted me enough to share this with me.
-I look back on that young person and the relationship that developed as being my final impetus for training as a Child and Adolescent Counsellor/Psychotherapist, and one that embodies my philosophy of the therapist/client relationship.
+I look back on that young person and the relationship that developed as being my final impetus for training in Psychotherapy, and one that embodies my philosophy of the therapist/patient relationship.